Team Backlog Item (TBI)

 Backlog Item Types

 “The Backlog is the only source of the work.”
 The general description of Backlogs and their properties can be found here.
+The hierarchy of the Backlog structure describes (in a simple way) the product development process.
 Backlog entries or Backlog Items are the individual building blocks of backlogs.
-They are clearly ranked within the backlogs, i.e. clearly prioritized.
-The higher a backlog entry is, the more important it is and…
+They are clearly ranked within the backlogs,…